Trend Micro Positioned In The Leaders' Quadrant Of The Magic Quadrant For Endpoint Security

 Evaluated for completeness of vision and ability to execute

-1Gartner, "Gartner® Magic QuadrantTM: Endpoint Protection Platforms (EPP)," Evgeny Mirolyubov, Franz Stefan Hinner, Chris Silva, Deepak Mishra, Satarupa Patnaik, September 23, 2024.
+1Gartner, 'Gartner Magic Quadrant: Endpoint Protection Platforms (EPP),' Evgeny Mirolyubov, Franz Stefan Hinner, Chris Silva, Deepak Mishra, Satarupa Patnaik, September 23, 2024.

 Gartner Disclaimer: